 In 1987 Adare Manor was bought by an American Mr Thomas Kane and turned into a hotel and golf resort.

 In January 2015 well known Irish businessman JP Mc Manus purchased Adare Manor Estate and golf club for a reported 30 million euros.
 There was a large construction project developed and a large extension and modernisation of the hotel and grounds were carried out.

 This project has created one of the best hotels and grounds in the world.
 The hotel has had many high profile guests including Mark Walberg and Irish soccer player Robbie Keane.
 Golfers Rory Mc Elroy and Padraig Harrington have visited Adare Manor in recent times.
 The hotel won the bid to hold the Ryder cup in 2026, this has really put Adare on the golfing map.

 Augustinian Abbey- Saint Nicholas Church (Church of Ireland)

 This building is directing across from the entrance into Adare Manor hotel and golf club.
 The building dates back to 1316.
 The building is an amazing example of what a medieval church looked like.

-The abbey was badly damaged by King Henry VIII.
+The abbey was badly damaged by King Henry VIII forces.
 During the early 19th century the building was repaired and restored to its former glory.
-The church is located on the main road into the village on the right-hand side.
-The church has some features from the 15th century that survived complete and a wonderful charming cloister.
+The church is located on the main road approaching into the village on the right-hand side.
+The church has some features from the 15th century that survived complete and the church has a wonderful charming cloister.

 The building had works carried out by the Dunraven family down through the years.
 The church is another one of the amazing old historic building that Adare is known for.